marco-souza/inkitt/README.md

 ## Commands

-- To start a React-Native Server: `npm start`
+- To start a React-Native Server: `npm run android`
 - To clean the project: `npm run clean`
 - To test the project: `npm test`